The Second-Order Coding Rate of the MIMO Rayleigh Block-Fading Channel: Main result

 Although both results coincide, there is a fundamental difference in the way they are obtained.
-In \cite{bai2004clt,HAC08}, the block length is assumed to be infinitely large from the start and then the limit is taken in $N$ and $K$.
-In contrast, we have obtained \eqref{eq:limoutage} by changing the order of both limits.
+In \cite{bai2004clt,HAC08}, the block-length is assumed to be infinitely large from the start and then the limit is taken in $N$ and $K$.
+By contrast, we have obtained \eqref{eq:limoutage} by changing the order of both limits.
 Note also that, while $\Phi\LB {r}/{\theta_-^{\text{out}}}\RB$ and $\Phi\LB {r}/{\theta_+^{\text{out}}}\RB$ are decreasing functions of $\beta$ for $r<0$, $\Phi\LB {r}/{\theta_+^{\text{out}}}\RB$ is increasing in $\beta$ for $r>0$.
 Although no tight lower bound was derived for $r>0$, this strongly suggests the existence of a crossing point for the optimal average error probability for an error rate of $1/2$.
-This in turn suggests that good codes with short block lengths perform better than long codes when the coding rate exceeds the channel capacity (e.g., at very low SNR).
-Indeed, if not, i.e., if long codes perform at least as good as short codes, then the optimal average error probability would equal precisely $1/2$ for all $r>0$, which would go against intuition.
-We will see a practical example of this crossing point effect in Figure~\ref{fig:Pe_n_simu} in Section~\ref{sec:comparison}. \end{remark}
+We will see a practical example of this crossing point effect in Figure~\ref{fig:Pe_n_simu}. \end{remark}

-Figure~\ref{fig:Pout} depicts the bounds on $\mathbb{P}_{\rm out}(r|\beta,c)$ in \eqref{eq:outbounds} as a function of $\beta$ for different values of $c$, assuming ${\rm SNR}=10\,$dB and $r=-1$ fixed.
+Figure~\ref{fig:Pout} depicts the bounds on $\mathbb{P}_{\rm out}(r|\beta,c)$ in \eqref{eq:outbounds} as a function of $\beta$ for different values of $c$, assuming ${\rm SNR}=10\,$dB and $r=-C(\sigma^2)$ (for fair comparison since $C(\sigma^2)$ is implicitly a function of $c$).
 For each value of $c$ we also provide the limiting outage probability as given in \eqref{eq:limoutage}.
 The upper and lower bounds are seen to approach the outage probability at a rate $\Oc(\beta^{-1})$ as $\beta$ grows, which is easily confirmed by direct calculus.